benwoosley/coder-den/README.md

 The website stores the images in a randomly generated ID onto a directory on the hosts machine.
 This allows for multiple images of the same name to be uploaded.

-Stores user's emails, posts, image directory, in a mySQL database that is queried and sent to the user when browsing posts.
+Stores user's emails, posts, image directory, in a mySQL database that is queried with PHP and sent to the user when browsing posts.

 Allows for custom color themes using Javascript localstorage to keep parameters consistent across the site and instances.